Florida bill placing funding limitations on Bright Futures scholarship advances

 "By passing this bill, you’re crushing a lot of students' dreams," Alexandro Valdez, one of Truong's friends said.

 The policy's latest version would have education leaders, like the state university Board of Governors, create a list of degrees that don't lead directly to employment.
-Those on that list would be at risk of a reduced scholarship, according to the legislation.
+As the bill was originally written, those on that list would be at risk of a reduced scholarship, according to the legislation.

-Sponsor Sen. Dennis Baxley, R-Ocala, said the change will encourage all areas of study to better connect students with jobs after graduation.

-"We have to guide them towards more productive paths if we can," Baxley said.
-"It’s for no lack of regard for their abilities, but I know we have to take risks and do things differently if we're going to get more productive outcomes."
+However, after more than 2,000 communications to his office about the bill, Baxley walked that part of the bill back.

-SB 86 also changes Bright Futures' aid structure.
+In its amended form, SB 86 would change Bright Futures' aid structure.
 Currently, those qualified get 75% or 100% of tuition paid.
 The bill would instead tie aid to budget appropriations.

+Sponsor Sen. Dennis Baxley, R-Ocala, said the change will encourage all areas of study to better connect students with jobs after graduation.

-Democrats in committee came down hard on the legislation, calling it unneeded and "un-American."
+Democrats in committee came down hard on the legislation last week, calling it unneeded and "un-American."

-"It just doesn't sound right," said Sen. Perry Thurston, D-Fort Lauderdale.
+"It just doesn't sound right," said Sen. Perry Thurston, D-Fort Lauderdale last week.
 "You're going to tell the students what they can and can't do?"